BanditHeelerPDX/password-generator/README.md

 ## Description

 Generating random passwords, while crucial to information security, can be difficult and time-consuming.
 This project uses Math.random to create reasonably randomized passwords customized to the users inputs for length and character content.
-[It totally looks like this!](in-action.PNG)
+[It totally looks like this!](in-action.PNG)  [Or just head straight to the page!](https://banditheelerpdx.github.io/password-generator/)

 ## License